terraform-ibm-modules/stack-ibm-retrieval-augmented-generation/README.md

 > [!IMPORTANT]
 > You must use an API key that is associated with a user.
 You can't use service ID keys or trusted profiles.

+- Generating and exporting a signing key.
+This step is optional for deploying the application, but it is required for the CI pipeline to complete successfully.
+Without this step, the CI pipeline will report a failure due to the missing signing step.
+If you want to generate and export a signing key, follow these steps:
+    - Create or obtain a signing key by running the command `gpg --gen-key` without a passphrase (if not expired, you can use a previously generated key).
+    - Export the signing key by running the command `gpg --export-secret-key <email address> | base64`.
+For more information about storing the key, see [Generating a GPG key](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing#cd-devsecops-gpg-export).
+    - Copy the value of the key and keep note of the key for later.
-- Create an API key in the target account with the required permissions.
+- (Optional) Projects supports generating an API key for the user that is logged in, however you can alternatively choose to create an API key in the target account with the required permissions.
 The target account is the account that hosts the resources that are deployed by this architecture.
 For more information, see [Managing user API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).
     - Copy the value of the API key.
 You need it in the following steps.
     - In test or evaluation environments, you can grant the Administrator role on the following services
         - IAM Identity service.
 In addition to the Administrator role, when deploying the Standard variation of the Deployable Architecture, explicitly assign the `User API key creator` role, as it is mandatory for a successful OpenShift cluster deployment.